panos23kar/Photonomist_old/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to photonomist_doc's documentation!
+Welcome to photonomist documentation!
 ===========================================

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 1
    :caption: Contents: